Info for Parents

 How do I become eligible for financial aid?

-To be eligible for any federal financial aid, your student must submit the Free Application for Federal Student Aid (FAFSA) available from your high school guidance office or public library; or on the internet at www.fafsa.ed.gov.
-The FAFSA must be submitted no later than March 15.
-This form, completed annually, is used by the government to determine your child’s financial aid eligibility.
-Also, all incoming freshmen will need to complete a CSS profile on the College Board’s website starting October 1.
-Students can complete the profile online at
+To be eligible for federal financial aid, your student must submit the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov The FAFSA should be submitted no later than March 15 for incoming freshmen and not later than May 1 for returning students.
+This form is completed annually and used by TCU to determine federal financial aid eligibility.
+To be considered by TCU for institutional aid all incoming freshmen are required to complete the CSS Profile available October 1 at cssprofile.collegeboard.org

 How is financial aid determined?